Portland and Western Railroad: Relationship with WPRR

-The late 1990s brought changes to the relationship.
-System additions which brought with them more operations in Portland led the company to move its headquarters north from Albany to Salem, Oregon.
-With an increasing profile in the metro area, the Portland & Western became the predominant corporate image in December 2000.
 Everything from locomotives to letterheads began to bear the brand Portland & Western.
 In effect, the situation of 1995 has been reversed, and WPRR is now the paper corporation.

 System expansions

 The combined PNWR/WPRR system has expanded rapidly.
-In 1997, PNWR acquired the "Astoria Line", running from Northwest Portland through to the deepwater Port of Astoria from Burlington Northern.
-At nearly 92 miles in length, the line brought a significant number of paper, lumber, and chemical customers onto the system.
+In 1997, PNWR acquired the "Astoria Line", running from Northwest Portland to Wauna from Burlington Northern.
+At nearly 92 miles in length, the line brought many paper, lumber, and chemical customers onto the system.
 In 2002, PNWR acquired a long-term lease of the remaining Burlington Northern branches in the state, giving the company access to Salem and Eugene via its own tracks.
 The acquisition of the former allowed PNWR to make through movements from its Portland-area lines to its central yard at Albany without routing over the steep and curvy Rex Hill.

 Traffic base

 PNWR has a diverse traffic base based on carload commodities.
 Woodchips, paper, agricultural goods, and aggregates are all major sources of traffic.
 Primary amongst the road's over 135 customers are Georgia Pacific, Stimson Lumber Company, Cascade Steel Rolling Mills, and Hampton Lumber Sales.
 PNWR handles over 90,000 carloads annually.

-Three other shortlines which interchange with PNWR are of note.
-The first is the Port of Tillamook Bay Railroad, which interchanges with PNWR solely.
-This line carries a significant number of carloads, primarily lumber, from Tillamook, Oregon, over the coast range via 100 miles of winding mountain railway.
-The POTB line was severely damaged by a major storm in 2007, and is out of service indefinitely, west of Banks.
+Two other shortlines which interchange with PNWR are of note.

-The second is the Albany and Eastern Railroad a subsidiary of the Rick Franklin Corp, which interchanges solely with the PNWR.
+The first is the Albany and Eastern Railroad a subsidiary of the Rick Franklin Corporation, which interchanges solely with the PNWR.
 This shortline is in part the Southern Pacific line to Detroit, Oregon as well as the Spokane, Portland and Seattle Ry's line to Sweet Home, Oregon.
 This line carries lumber and scrap steel.
 The Rick Franklin Corp also operates a railroad maintenance service that is based out of Lebanon, Oregon.

-The third is the Central Oregon and Pacific Railroad, a subsidiary of GWI.
+The second is the Central Oregon and Pacific Railroad, a subsidiary of GWI.
 Although CORP and PNWR cross each other in Eugene, Oregon, operating agreements with Union Pacific prevented the two railroads from interchanging traffic directly.
 Congestion problems experienced by UP in 2004 resulted in a new agreement allowing direct interchange, creating a new traffic flow on PNWR.
 Today, PNWR handles a great deal of log traffic from a log import-export firm on its lines in Rainier, Oregon, clear across the entire system to an interchange with CORP at Eugene.

+Up until 2007, a third shortline interchanged with the PNWR.
+This was the Port of Tillamook Bay Railroad, which interchanged with PNWR solely, at Hillsboro.
+This line carried a significant number of carloads, primarily lumber, from Tillamook, Oregon, over the coast range via 100 miles of winding mountain railway.
+The POTB line was severely damaged by a major storm in 2007 and is out of service indefinitely, west of Banks.
+The Port of Tillamook Bay lease the 3.5 mi section of track from Banks to Hillsboro to PNWR.
+As of 2025, the PNWR system map does not show any interchange with POTB.